 Effective email marketing campaigns are not created by buying email lists and spamming inboxes.
 They are created by engaging visitors to your website and social media accounts, whereby they want to stay connected to your business, and signup to receive email from you.

-For 8 tips to increase the performance of your email campaigns, and raise your ROI, see: 85% of Marketing Agencies Say Email Marketing Performance is Increasing in 2017.
+For 8 tips to increase the performance of your email campaigns, and raise your ROI, see: 85% of Marketing Agencies Say Email Marketing Performance is Increasing.

 Mobile marketing involves strategies and campaigns aimed at marketing your business to mobile devise users via mobile-optimized websites, social media, email and text messages, and mobile apps.

 It is quickly becoming one of the more important forms of internet marketing because people are increasingly using their mobile devices compared to non-mobile devices.
 Furthermore, people are more engaged with media while on their mobile devises, resulting in higher click-through rates and conversions.